I started writing last week a new series of articles, out of which I am now publishing part 2 of 4. You may read part I here.

 I know this kind of advice, “know thyself”, is very vague as for some people it might mean meditation, traveling around the Earth, or reading the horoscope.
 What I refer to is none of these, but actually abandoning the idea that you are a victim and get strategic, actionable intelligence about how your mind works and, even better, how other people’s minds work.
 This can be done through work which can be expensive, in time and money, and you won’t like all that you find.
 It involves completing extensive personality questionnaires, getting paid interpretations from experts about what are your weak and strong points, your downfalls, and your talents, and reading specialty books about how these work and how to use the information to find your path.

 In my life experience and in working with clients, one’s dealing with own self after 360 degrees evaluations and/or psychometric evaluations is usually emotionally consuming, but priceless, because it helps you make major decisions such as in what country/city to work, what to study and what career to choose.
 Not knowing yourself or delaying this moment means thousands of hours possibly lost doing something you don’t like, or you’re not good at, or not worth your resources.

-There are some people who say “nobody can tell you who you are” and “life experience is best” because “we all have our own lives”.
-In my opinion, such perspectives may be related to the fact that these people most often don’t like to know the truth, weren’t taught to learn or have had a lot of criticism around the paths to be chosen and want to make their own point in order to grow.
-This is also a path, one which can build character (the best case), waste a lot of time and opportunities for development and disrespect the objectivity, professionalism and life experience of HR profilers.
+Some people say “nobody can tell you who you are” and “life experience is best” because “we all have our own lives”.
+In my opinion, such perspectives may be related to the fact that these people most often don’t like to know the truth, weren’t taught to learn, or have had a lot of criticism around the paths to be chosen, and want to make their own point to growth.
+This is also a path, one which can build character (the best case), waste a lot of time and opportunities for development, and disrespect the objectivity, professionalism, and life experience of HR profilers.
 Usually, the parents should be preoccupied during the education of the kids of which would be their strengths and talents, but if they aren’t, the children must be able to trust some sort of authority for career guidance in life.

 Learn to learn.